Hi, I’m Hannah, Founder of betternotstop.

 More about Hannah

 After writing, speaking and organising workshops and events under the name ‘betternotstop’ for several years while travelling extensively she started it as a full-time business in 2019.

 Her positive approach to life has seen her clear £20,000 debt and travel to 46 countries.
 In 2017, She backpacked overland through 18 countries on an adventure from England to Bhutan on an Expedition called ‘Road To Happiness’, to discover and document what makes people happy.
 In 2018 she contributed to ‘The Big Book of Yes’ which became an Amazon Bestselling book.

 Hannah has been self-employed since University with a diverse career in Music, Events and Marketing including managing Music festivals and a successful Art business which lead to featured work in The Telegraph, Guardian other online outlets.

-Her business and event consultancy roles have ncluded creating, pitching and delivering on projects as diverse as conference management, retail launches, experiential activity and outdoor events for Blue Chip companies.
+Her business and event consultancy roles have included creating, pitching and delivering on projects as diverse as conference management, retail launches, experiential activity and outdoor events for Blue Chip companies.
 Connect with her on LinkedIn.